CopernicaMarketingSoftware/Documentation/Mailerq/4.0/responsiveemail.md

 ````

 Normally, the JSON messages that are read from the outbox queue contain
-a "mime" property that holds a string.
+a "mime" property that holds a string value .
 However, you can also assign a
 nested JSON object, as we did in the example above.
 This nested object
 is processed by the ResponsiveEmail engine inside MailerQ, and transformed
 into the actual MIME message that gets delivered.